cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 ### The Benefits of GitHub Issues

-Note that the discussion board is hosted by the GitHub issues feature.
+Note that the discussion board is hosted by **[GitHub Issues](https://github.com/cssearcy/AYS-R-Coding-SPR-2020/issues)**.
 It is a great forum because:

 * You can format code and math using standard markdown syntax.
 * You can cut and paste images directly into the message.